GNB-UAM/rthybrid-for-rtxi/README.md

 ## Installation
-Executing `sh install.sh` will compile and install all the modules at once (requires sudo permission).
+Executing `sudo sh install.sh` will compile and install all the modules at once (requires sudo permission).

 ## Currently included models